 Croatia has quickly become one of the top destinations for travelers in the world, thanks in part to the hit show “Game of Thrones,” which used a number of its enticing spots as filming locations.
 It’s filled with everything from ancient fortified cities to island gems with beautiful beaches, wineries and vineyards for tasting and tours, countless eateries serving delicious Dalmatian cuisine and especially friendly, welcoming people.

 But we probably don’t have to tell you why to go, by now, the word is out.
-The real question is when to go.
-The general answer is any time from early May through late September, as there is very little available in the off season, other then Zagreb’s famous Christmas market – of course, if that’s what you’re looking for it may be worth planning around as it’s been named the best and most beautiful in all of Europe for the past three years.
+The real question is, when is the best time to visit Croatia?
+The general answer is any time from early May through late September, as there is very little available in the low season, other then Zagreb’s famous Christmas market – of course, if that’s what you’re looking for it may be worth planning around as it’s been named the best and most beautiful in all of Europe for the past three years.
 Obviously, it will be too chilly for swimming in those brilliant turquoise waters or soaking up the sun on the beach, and cruises don’t run in this region between November and April.
-Sailing along the Adriatic coast, island-hopping through its crown jewels on a small-ship cruise is one of the best ways to experience Croatia.
+Sailing along the Adriatic coast, island-hopping through its crown jewels on a small-ship cruise is one of the best ways to Croatia’s beauty.
 You’ll be able to take in a lot more without having to continually pack and unpack with the opportunity to truly immerse yourself in each destination, getting to know the history and the culture.
 That means if you do decide to go in the winter, you’ll definitely want to plan another trip.

 Those who prefer to take in the many delights that the “on” season has to offer have six months of the year to choose from.
-This guide is sure to help your decision as to when to visit Croatia a least somewhat easier and we break down the best time to go based on the type of vacation you’re looking for followed by a month-to-month analysis.
+This Croatia travel guide is sure to help your decision as to when to travel to Croatia at least somewhat easier and we break down the best time to go based on the type of vacation you’re looking for followed by a month-to-month analysis.

 One of Croatia’s most popular islands, glamorous Hvar, famous for its yacht-filled harbor and upscale eateries, becomes especially aromatic in June as it marks the lavender harvest.
 The Lavender Festival is hosted toward the end of the month, bringing the opportunity to participate in harvesting, and follow the entire process through to distilling and production of lavender oil.
 There will be concerts, workshops and a variety of exhibitions, while the fields of endless purple make for especially photogenic shots.
-With Hvar on many island-hopping cruise itineraries, it’s easy to visit as part as one of these unforgettable trips like the 7-night Superior Dubrovnik to Split Cruise which also stops on Mljet, Korcula, Vis, Bisevo, Brac and Omis.
+With Hvar on many island-hopping cruise itineraries, it’s easy to visit as part as one of these unforgettable trips like the 7-night Signature Dubrovnik to Split Cruise which also stops on Mljet, Korcula, Vis & Ston.

 Dubrovnik host its popular summer festival from mid-July through much of August every year – the country’s largest cultural festival, international musicians and actors take to the stage on open-air venues within the city’s ancient walls.
 If you hope to attend, you might plan to spend some time here first and then embark on the 7-night Deluxe Dubrovnik to Split Cruise.